 - Cutting board and knife

 - Wash the chicken thoroughly and place in a large soup pot.
-Fill the pot with COLD water, enough to cover the chicken.
-Bring to a gentle boil, and use a spoon to skim any foam that may form off the surface.
-Simmer the chicken uncovered for about 30 to 45 minutes before adding the remaining ingredients.
+Fill the pot with cold water, enough to cover the chicken.
+Bring to a gentle boil, skimming off any foam that forms on the surface.
+Simmer the chicken uncovered for about 30–45 minutes before adding the remaining ingredients.

-- While the chicken is simmering, peel the onion and roast directly on the open flame of the burner.
-If using an electric stove, slice the onion in half, place in a dry pan and heat until the onion burns on the surface.
+- While the chicken is simmering, peel the onion and roast it directly over an open flame.
+If using an electric stove, slice the onion in half, place it in a dry pan, and heat until the surface is charred.
 Clean and cut the vegetables into large pieces.

-- Add veggies, spices and add more water, just enough for everything to be covered.
-At this point salt the soup with 2 teaspoon of kosher salt.
-Bring to a boil, reduce the heat to lowest and cover partway, leaving just a little bit of an opening at the top.
+- Add the vegetables, spices, and enough water to just cover everything.
+Season the soup with 2 teaspoons of kosher salt.
+Bring to a boil, then reduce the heat to the lowest setting and cover partially, leaving a small opening at the top.
 Simmer until the meat is tender and the chicken is falling off the bones, about 2 hours.

 - When ready, carefully remove the chicken from the pot.
-Using your finger, take the chicken meat of the bones shredding or cutting into bite size pieces.
-Discard all bones.
+Use your fingers or a fork to shred the meat into bite-sized pieces, discarding all bones.

 - Strain the broth: Place the large colander on the empty pot and pour the broth into it.
 Pick out the carrots, parsnip, celery root from colander, slice them more or less elegantly and place them back to the strained broth.
 Taste the soup and see if it needs more salt.